hupiat/rocket-game/README.md

 # KEYS :

-- Up arrow : move the rocket to top
+- Up arrow : Move the rocket to top

-- Down arrow : move the rocket to bottom
+- Down arrow : Move the rocket to bottom

 - Escape : Enable or disable game pause